Athens man charged with ‘violently’ killing kitten ‘out of anger’

 ATHENS, Ala.
 (WHNT) — An Athens man is facing criminal charges after authorities say he “violently” and intentionally killed a kitten.

-Police said they received a call on July 6 from a local business, who found a dead kitten in their parking lot.
+Police said they received a call on July 6 from the public library, who found a dead kitten in their parking lot near the dumpster.
 When investigators watched surveillance footage, they said it was “apparent that the kitten was killed intentionally and in a violent manner.”

 Griffin was developed as a suspect from that footage, police said.